tier2tickets/s3_gatekeeper/readme.md

 **Installation:**

-1) Open a PowerShell window (not the command prompt)
+1) Open a PowerShell window (not a command prompt window)

 2) Paste the following command into the window: